mhogomchungu/media-downloader/README.md

 #### Problems with Windows's antivirus programs

-Once in a while, Windows Defender and other antivirus tools will reportt this application as a virus, unsafe or Potentially unwanted.
+Once in a while, Windows Defender and other antivirus tools will report this application as a virus/unsafe or Potentially unwanted.
 These are false positive reports and they are tracked [here](https://github.com/mhogomchungu/media-downloader/issues/481).